geom3trik/vizia-audio-synth/README.md

 ...
 ```

 And that's it!
-If we run our app now and press the Z key to play the tone we can now change the amplitude and frequency of the tone using the two control knobs while the tone is playing.
+If we run our app now and press the Z key to play the tone we can now change the amplitude and frequency of the tone using the two control knobs, even while the tone is playing.